-2. Project Abstract
+2. Program Abstract

-Applications should include a high quality project abstract that summarizes the proposed project in 400 words or less.
-Project abstracts should be:
+Applications must include a high quality program abstract that summarizes the proposed program in 400 words or fewer.
+This is required for all categories and the program abstract should be:

-- Written for a general public audience. - Submitted as a separate attachment with "Project Abstract" as part of its file name.
+- Written for a general public audience. - Submitted as a separate attachment with "Program Abstract" as part of its file name. - Single-spaced, using a standard 12-point font (such as Times New Roman) with 1-inch margins.